-Creating balanced, diversified and sustainable funding to support afterschool programs in your region is socially responsible, fiscally sound and politically smart.
+Creating balanced, diversified and sustainable funding to support your program is socially responsible, fiscally sound and politically smart.
 Local partnerships throughout California have demonstrated that the return on their investments in afterschool programs pays huge dividends.
 High quality programs meet the needs of children and their families, bring millions of dollars into communities that would not otherwise be available, produce significant cost savings and contribute to social, educational and economic development.
-With the release of Proposition 49 funds expected in the near future, it is urgent to be prepared - whether you're working with programs that are looking to this funding source to expand the number of sites they serve or with local stakeholders who are considering developing new programs in their communities.
-The more strategic and focused you are, the faster you'll be able to help them make a lasting difference in the lives of children, young people and their families - and in the quality of throughout your region!
+It makes sense to be prepared for the release of Proposition 49 funds - whether you're looking to this as a resource for expanding the number of sites in your program or intend to apply when the funding becomes available.
+The more strategic and focused you are, the faster you'll be able to make a lasting difference in the lives of children, young people and their families - and in the quality of life in your community!